DeepSec-prover/manual/src/manual.md

 ### Acknowledgements

-The research that led to **deepsec** was primarily supported by ERC under the EU’s H2020 research and innovation program (grant agreements No 645865-SPOOC), as well as from the French ANR projects SEQUOIA ( ANR-14-CE28-0030-01) and TECAP (ANR-17-CE39-0004-01).
+The research that led to **DeepSec** was primarily supported by ERC under the EU’s H2020 research and innovation program (grant agreements No 645865-SPOOC), as well as from the French ANR projects SEQUOIA (ANR-14-CE28-0030-01) and TECAP (ANR-17-CE39-0004-01).